 Meeting Place: Ankeny Alley, SKidrow.
 Check event page for location and to buy $15 wristband ($20 week of) here.

 Public Transportation: Downtown, all kinds of Max around.
 Mostly walking around the area once you arrive.

 Cause?
 Getting crunk in Santa Suits!!!

 Description: This is the biggest and most promoted Santacon.
-They are going with a toy party costume theme this year.

 This will happen in July.